21 Benefits of olive oil for health

 Can we use it for cooking?

-It is best for sautéing (fry quickly in a little hot fat) vegetables, baby massage, and hair and skin massage.
+It is best for sautéing (frying quickly in a little hot fat) vegetables, baby massage, and hair and skin massage.

 3) Refined olive oil:

 Refined olive oil is prepared by refining virgin olive oil.
-Refining eliminated their nutritional value and makes them very cheaper.
-It is much inferior to other olive oil types because during refining its characteristic taste and smell are lost.
+Refining eliminates their nutritional value and makes them very cheap.
+It is much inferior to other types of olive oil because, during refining, its characteristic taste and smell are lost.
 It is tasteless, odorless, and colorless.

-Refined olive is suitable for cooking only but not for salad and topping.
+Refined olive oil is suitable for cooking only, not for salads or toppings.

 4) Pure olive oil: